 By writing out a list of your debts and the interest you are paying on them, you can decide which is the most important or expensive form of debt and take action to sort it out.

 Many people borrow money without thinking about how to pay it back, so if you are in a difficult debt situation you are far from alone.
-But don’t panic, there are a few steps you can take to make your debts sustainable.
-If you are still struggling there are debt charities that offer free financial advice.
+Rather than feeling frightened, think of this as the beginning of your debt rescue plan.

-Provided that you have a reasonable credit score, you should be able to sign up for a credit card that offers 0% interest on balance transfers.
+If you have a reasonable credit score, you should be able to sign up for a credit card that offers 0% interest on balance transfers.
 This way, you won't have to pay any interest on your debts for a period of time, provided that you pay everything off within the given time frame.

 But you will be charged a fee to do this and if you don't pay off your debts within the 0% period, the total amount you owe will increase.